 Marrakech to Laayoune

-The 15 hour journey started at 6am at Marrakech, and weaved its way south via towns and cities in Morocco before issuing into vastly more empty regions of desert.
-The soporific experience of travel was punctuated by memorable sights of flowing landscape outside, mostly viewed through the opaque lens of a coach window, as towns, humanity and countryside merged into real and hallucinogenic experience.
-The rhythm of travel moulded the long hours into fragmented memory; foundation stones for the external changes in region and lifestyle.
+On 30th March the 15 hour journey to Laayoune began at 6am from the CTM coach station in new Marrakech.
+As the sun rose the coach left Marrakech and motored its way south via Moroccan towns and cities before issuing into vastly more empty regions of desert.
+The soporific experience of travel was punctuated by memorable sights of flowing landscape outside, mostly viewed through the opaque and tinted lens of a coach window.
+Conurbations, humanity and countryside merged into real and hallucinogenic experience.
+The rhythm of travel and my tiredness moulded the long hours into fragmented memory; internal foundation stones to assimilate the external changes in region and lifestyle.
 The series of images below catches something of that journey.

 Laayoune